 Elvira is a white Pitbull mix puppy that came to the shelter as a stray in terrible shape.
 Thanks to CDF’s Emergency Vet Fund, the shelter sent her to the Northwest Specialty Vet Clinic to try to stabilize her condition, figure out what was wrong and treat her.
 It turned out that, in addition to all her other complications, Elvira was deaf.
 After her health stabilized, the shelter transferred her to the Deaf Dogs of Oregon Rescue.

-The growing Clackamas Dogs Foundation is now, more than ever, able to support the programs of Clackamas County Dog Services, and the Emergency Vet Fund is just the latest example.
+Clackamas Dogs Foundation is now, more than ever, able to support the programs of Clackamas County Dog Services, and the Emergency Vet Fund is just one example.

-In addition to the new Emergency Vet Fund, CDF provides funds for a professional dog behaviorist on the shelter staff, development of a dog foster program, support of the CCDS volunteer program and a spay and neuter program for the dogs of low-income Clackamas County residents who are on government assistance.
+In addition to the Emergency Vet Fund, CDF provides funds for development of a dog foster program, support of the CCDS volunteer program and a spay and neuter financial assistance program for the dogs of any Clackamas County residents who are on government assistance.